Alternatives to Phenotips: a 2026 field guide for clinical pedigree software

 The decision usually turns on workflow shape rather than feature count.
 Four profiles:

 HPO-first rare disease diagnostics.
-If your diagnostic process genuinely starts from HPO phenotype capture and uses automated gene suggestion, stay with Phenotips or consider PedigreeTool (with its explicit non-clinical disclaimer in mind).
-No alternative listed here will match Phenotips on HPO depth in 2026.
+If your diagnostic process genuinely starts from HPO phenotype capture and uses automated gene suggestion to drive clinical decisions, stay with Phenotips or consider PedigreeTool (with its explicit non-clinical disclaimer in mind).
+Evagene added educational HPO phenotyping and phenotype-to-gene educational associations in 2026, which closes the documentation gap for teaching and research, but those outputs are reference data — not the clinical phenotype-driven diagnostic surface Phenotips provides.

 Hereditary cancer risk at scale.
-If your clinic's volume is dominated by breast/ovarian/prostate risk assessment, FamGenix's BOADICEA v6 + Tyrer-Cuzick v8 + Gail + Claus + QRISK3 combination is hard to beat.
-Evagene's BRCAPRO/MMRpro/PancPRO is credible and covers a broader monogenic surface, but does not currently include BOADICEA or Tyrer-Cuzick.
+If your clinic's volume is dominated by breast/ovarian/prostate risk assessment, FamGenix's official BOADICEA v6 + Tyrer-Cuzick v8 + Gail + Claus + QRISK3 combination is hard to beat.
+Evagene is credible and covers a broader monogenic surface — Gail/BCRAT, an IBIS-style Tyrer-Cuzick approximation and the BayesMendel models among them — but it exports a CanRisk file for BOADICEA rather than bundling it, its Tyrer-Cuzick is an approximation rather than the official binary, and it has no QRISK3.

 Modern clinical genetics with FHIR/EHR integration.
 TrakGene's clinician-built FHIR-aware architecture is the strongest fit.
 Evagene's REST API and webhook surface covers similar needs for teams who prefer to build their own integration layer.

 Pedigree-first workflow with AI and programmatic access.
-Evagene is the intended fit — BYOK LLM, MCP server, Analysis Templates, scoped REST API, embeddable viewer, and GEDCOM/23andMe import.
+Evagene is the intended fit — BYOK LLM, MCP server (27 tools), Analysis Templates, scoped REST API, embeddable viewer, educational HPO phenotyping, and GEDCOM / 23andMe / GA4GH Phenopackets v2 import-export.
 Start on Alpha, evaluate on a real case, and progress to contract if it fits.
 A deeper comparison is available in our Phenotips vs Evagene article.

 Frequently asked questions